VelislavKarastoychev/euriklis-validator/DOCUMENTATION.md

 .on(false, () => console.log('Something went wrong'));
 ```

-32. has_length(number) - tests if the current value is string or array or object with length which is equals to the argument of the method and set the answer property correspondingly.
+32. has_length(number) - tests if the current value is string or array or object with length which is equals to the argument of the method and sets the answer property correspondingly.

 Example:
 ```js